hj-n/ltnc/README.md

 </p>

 **Label Trustworthiness and Continuity (Label-T&C)** is novel measures for evaluating the reliability of cluster structure preservation in dimensionality reduction (DR) embeddings, relying on class labels.
 It addresses the shortcomings of traditional evaluation methods using class labels, which assesses how well the classes form clusters (i.e., *cluster-label matching*; CLM) in the embeddings assuming the CLM is good in the original space.
-Label-T&C, on the other hand, evaluates CLM in both the high-dimensional and the original space, thus more accurately measure the reliability of DR embeddings.
+Label-T&C, on the other hand, evaluates CLM in both the high-dimensional and the embedding, thus more accurately measure the reliability of DR embeddings.

 Label-T quantifies the distortions caused by class compression, with a lower score indicating that points of different classes are closer in the embedding compared to the original data.
 Label-C evaluates distortions related to class stretching, where a lower score means that points of different classes are more stretched in the embedding compared to the original data.